 Want to be an artist here?
 It’s free to join up!
 Once approved, the site owner will either invite you, open you an account, or walk you through it… but she’s not going to put up a tutorial here because she believes in the power of reading. 😉

 How it works for you: You join up, you submit your premade cover masterpiece, and once approved it goes up into the website.
-When your cover is purchased, you receive 90% of the sale.
+When your cover is purchased, you receive notice.
 You contact the author (immediately if possible), get the cover finished and ready, and deliver the goods.
 Once delivered you sign back in here, mark the purchase as complete, and the system kicks your 89% of the sale to you.
 Easy!

 Copyright?
 You should know that copyright laws ensure you gotta pay attention to your legalese if you use stock art sites.
 Some sites grant free license for their work.
 Some make you pay extra for a cover that’s going to paperback.
 Some don’t allow you to use their work for print at all.
 So pay attention.
 It’s on your head.
 If it turns out your work is the product of copyright theft, it will get removed – and you might get banned.